 It’s important to stress to patients that a wrist brace will offer one of the most flexible wearing experiences of any orthopedic brace.
 Many patients are anxious that orthopedic supports will hinder their daily activity and will shy away from proper use or even avoid wearing a brace altogether.

-Certain wrist braces allow movement of the finger and thumb joints, enabling the wearer to perform regular activities.
-People often use them for activities that place greater demands on the wrist and hands.
-These braces can also improve sleep by protecting and immobilizing the joint with a subsequent decrease in pain.
+Certain wrist braces permit the wearer to move the finger and thumb joints, thus allowing the continuation of regular activities.
+People often use them for activities that demand more of the wrist and hands.
+These braces can also improve sleep by both protecting the wrist and immobilizing it, reducing pain as a result.

-In fact, one recent study published by the journal of the American College of Rheumatology found that patients who wear working wrist braces as much as possible during the day for four weeks had a significant (32%) decrease in wrist pain and a small (5%) increase in grip strength.
+In fact, one recent study published by the journal of the American College of Rheumatology found that patients wearing working wrist braces as much as possible during the day for a four week period experienced a 32% decrease in wrist pain.
+They also experienced a 5% increase in grip strength.

 Risks Of Wearing A Wrist Brace